 Research shows in Cambodia 1 in 5 women who have ever been in a relationship, reported having experienced physical and/or sexual violence by an intimate partner at least once in their lifetime, most were likely to suffer repeatedly rather than in one off incidents .
 Three quarters of these women reported the violence as severe.
 Rape constitutes 75% of the violent offences against women and children reported to the police.
 Only half who needed it received health-care.
 These women need help.

-This project will provide funding for WRC to: run a city wide campaign focussing on eliminating violence against women and children; provide counselling for women, and men that need support; run workshops on women's rights, women's health, parenting and financial literacy - each of which empowers attendees, reduces the pressures of life, and helps them to find more peaceful means to communicate; and trains and provides community ambassadors to support community members.
+This project will provide funding for WRC to: run an annual city wide campaign focusing on eliminating violence against women and children; provide counselling for women, and men that need support; run workshops on women's rights, women's health, parenting and financial literacy - each of which empowers attendees, reduces the pressures of life, and helps them to find more peaceful means to communicate; and trains and provides community ambassadors to support community members.

 The long term impact we hope to see from our activities is: the eradication (or at least reduction) of violence against women and children in Cambodia; safe intimate relationships; safe family relationships; parenting and discipline through non violence means; a better understanding of women's rights and equality for women and men; a cultural change and a recognition that using violence is never ok; more supportive communities all working together to use non violent means of communication.